revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/C#Basics.md

 <blockquote>

-We can store any type of value in the dynamic data type variable.
-Type checking for these types of variables takes place at run-time.
+We can store any type of value in the dynamic data type variable.Type checking for these types of variables takes place at run-time.

 </blockquote>
 </details>

 ---

-5. What are reserved words?
+5.What are reserved words?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)